toca-1/minigolf-am-pc-tas-optimizers/global/README.md

 wsl ---list --online
 wsl --install -d Ubuntu-26.04
 ```
-3. Afterwards, restart your PC
+3. Go through the installation.
+Name the user account `tas2604` (with a password of your choice)
+4. Restart Windows

 # TO DO